relianceinfo-de/fcmb-oracle-sql-training/Labs - Internal Control Team/Oracle server and database setup.md

 space.
  11. Download Oracle database 19c installation file for Windows x64 from this  [link](https://www.oracle.com/ae/database/technologies/oracle19c-windows-downloads.html).
 Its total size is nearly 3 GB.
 12. Move the installation file to the shared folder configured in your device.
-13. In winsrv, as oracle, create the following directory structure. mkdir D:\oracle\product\19.0.0\db_1
+13. In your device, as oracle, create the following directory structure. mkdir D:\oracle\product\19.0.0\db_1
 14. Open the File Explorer > click on the drive mapped to the shared folder (usually it is c drive) > right click on WINDOWS.X64_193000_db_home.zip file and select Extract All > enter the folder